radicallyopensecurity/pentext/chatops/PenText Doc Generation testing procedure.md

 1. Use the `ratecard.xml` snippet and `generate_ratecard.xsl` to generate a FO/PDF Rate Card.
 2. Check PDF Rate Card:
-	a. contents (do all placeholders resolve)
+	a. contents (do all placeholders resolve, do the rates have the correct denomination)
 	b. layout

 ## Contracts